Info 3e, Redmond rideout bewley CATON - Turner Close info Window

 Lieutenant Caton had been wounded severely in the Crimea war 1854-56 and never recovered

-the exposure of that campaign; he died 30th April 1859, leaving an only son.
+the exposure of that campaign; he died 30th April 1859, just 6 months after the birth of his son.

 The Times , 6th May 1959